kalbfuss/01memories/FRAME.md

 $ sudo apt install ffmpeg gstreamer1.0-libav
 ```

-From here on you can follow the Pyframe installation instructions in the project [README](README.md).
+From here on you can follow the installation instructions in the project [README](README.md).

 ### Known limitations

 - ***Outdated Armbian version*** – The latest available version from the supplier's [download page](https://github.com/radxa-build/radxa-zero/releases/tag/20220801-0213) is Armbian Focal (22.08).
 On the [Armbian web page](https://armbian.com) you will also find Armbian Jammy (23.02), however, the image does not boot.
 Armbian Focal offers the possibility of a release upgrade after installation, which may or may not work (I never tried).
 Use at your own risk (and if you do so, please, report the outcome).

 - ***Missing/incomplete video processing unit (VPU) support*** – The VPU of the Amlogic S905Y2 CPU is in principle supported by a Video4Linux driver.
 Unfortunately, ffmpeg produces a segmentation fault when forcing it to use the decoder.
 See the following [ticket](https://trac.ffmpeg.org/ticket/10290) for details.

 - ***Missing Display Data Channel/Command Interface (DCC/CI) support*** – The brightness (amongst other things) of external screens can usually be adjusted via the DCC/CI interface (an I<sup>2</sup>C-based interface).
 Unfortunately, the Designware HDMI driver used by the Radxa Zero does not seem to implement the necessary services.
 See the following [ticket](https://github.com/rockowitz/ddcutil/issues/307) for details.
 The brightness of the screen can thus not be adjusted via Software.